 Patients with bone diseases (a) that may be improved with vitamin D treatment or (b) where correcting vitamin D deficiency prior to specific treatment would be appropriate

 - There is good evidence that correcting vitamin D is essential in osteomalacia, but it is also likely to be beneficial in osteoporosis.
 There are other bone diseases where correcting vitamin D deficiency before drug treatment is recommended, such as when treating Paget’s disease with a bisphosphonate

 - Correction of vitamin D deficiency is also required before starting osteoporosis treatment with a potent antiresorptive agent (zoledronate or denosumab or teriparatide), to avoid the development of hypocalcaemia.
 Nevertheless, in most cases routine 25(OH)D testing is unnecessary in patients with osteoporosis or fragility fracture, where a decision has been made to co-prescribe vitamin D supplementation with an oral antiresorptive treatment.

 Patients with musculoskeletal symptoms that could be attributed to vitamin D deficiency

-- Symptoms of vitamin D deficiency are unfortunately vague and it can be difficult to ascertain whether a low plasma 25(OH)D level is causal or a surrogate marker (e.g. of poor nutrition or a lack of activity).
-Nonetheless, if patients are suspected of having symptoms caused by osteomalacia, or have chronic widespread pain with other features of osteomalacia (e.g. proximal muscle weakness), consider measuring plasma 25(OH)D as part of their clinical and laboratory evaluation
+- Symptoms of vitamin D deficiency are unfortunately vague and it can be difficult to ascertain whether a low plasma 25(OH)D level is causal or a surrogate marker (for example, of poor nutrition or a lack of activity).
+Nonetheless, if patients are suspected of having symptoms caused by osteomalacia, or have chronic widespread pain with other features of osteomalacia (for example, proximal muscle weakness), consider measuring plasma 25(OH)D as part of their clinical and laboratory evaluation.